teomores/seabolt/README.md

 2. Install XCode Command Line Tools via `xcode-select --install`
 3. Install CMake `brew install cmake`
 4. Install OpenSSL `brew install openssl`
-5. Create an environment variable named `OPENSSL_ROOT_DIR` that points to the openssl library installation path (default is `/usr/local/opt/openssl`)
+5. Create an environment variable named `OPENSSL_ROOT_DIR` that points to the openssl library installation path (default is `/usr/local/opt/openssl`, but on the M1 the brew packages should be under `/opt/homebrew`)

 ## Building